Figuring out how to transfer a prescription to another pharmacy may seem complicated.

 When your doctor sends a prescription to the pharmacy electronically, or if you bring a paper copy, the pharmacy creates a record that exists at that pharmacy until:

-In other words, you run out of refills and need to get a new prescription (order) from your doctor.
+In other words, you run out of refills and need to get another prescription (order) from your doctor.

 You tell your existing pharmacy (where your prescription record is currently held) to send the prescription to a different pharmacy.